Hugo-Persson/portfolio/src/content/blog/multi-host-traefik.md

 ## Conclusion

 With this setup, any changes to `config.toml` are automatically validated, built, deployed, and reflected in Traefik’s configuration.
 Notifications are sent to Discord, keeping me informed every step of the way.

+### Future improvements

+- Generate UFW rules for the services.